thymeleaf/thymeleaf-docs/docs/articles/springmail.md

 -   We can use all Thymeleaf features.
 Here for example we have used i18n with a parameterized `#{...}` expression, `th:each` to iterate over a list, `#dates` to format a date...
--   The `img` element has a hardcoded `src` value —nice for prototyping—, which will be substituted at runtime by something like `cid:image.jpg` matching the attached image filename.
+-   The `img` element has a hardcoded `src` value ---nice for prototyping---, which will be substituted at runtime by something like `cid:image.jpg` matching the attached image filename.

 Putting it all together